softwaresaved/byte-sized-rse/episodes/63-defining-a-workflow.md

 ## Adding our Workflow to our Repository

-So once we’ve finished adding in our workflow to the file, we commit this into our repository:
+So once we've finished adding in our workflow to the file, we commit this into our repository:

 1. In the top right of the editing screen select `Commit changes...`.
 1. Add in a commit message, e.g. “Initial workflow to run tests on push”.
-1. Select `Commit changes’.
+1. Select `Commit changes`.

-This commit action will now trigger the running of this new workflow, since that’s what the workflow is designed to do.
+This commit action will now trigger the running of this new workflow, since that's what the workflow is designed to do.

 ::::::::::::::::::::::::::::::::::::: keypoints